-I’m a drinking man . . . but in the early hours of a new day, well before the approaching dawn, well before the anguish cries, well before the world awoke to the foulest day it and we will ever know—the Ninth of November 2016 A.D.—I placed the bottle down.
+I am a drinking man . . . but in the early hours of a new day, well before the approaching dawn, well before the anguished cries, well before the world awoke to the foulest day it will ever know—the ninth of November AD 2016—I placed the bottle down.

-It was clear that no amount of booze would cloud my vision and allow me to escape the horrible reality that CNN was searing into my eyes and mind, and into my body and soul.
+It was clear that no amount of booze would cloud my vision and allow me to escape the horrible reality that CNN was searing into my eyes and mind—and into my body and soul.
 The trumpet had sounded.
-Its heart-wrenching, soul-sacrificing, mind-melting squawk was incontestably crystal clear; Donald J. Trump had been elected the next president of the Divided States by a minority of American Voters (“no eternal reward will forgive us now”).1
+Its heart-wrenching, soul-sacrificing, mind-melting squawk was incontestably crystal clear: Donald J. Trump had been elected the next president of the Divided States of America by a minority of American voters (“No eternal reward will forgive us now”).

-It was that last thought of too many thoughts that crashed, then drilled and slithered its way through my cerebral cortex, finally taking root in the frontal, parietal, occipital and temporal lobes.
+It was that last thought of too many thoughts that crashed, then drilled and slithered its way through my cerebral cortex, finally taking root in the frontal, parietal, occipital, and temporal lobes and garnering my undivided attention.
 It simply would not fade away.
-And before the sun shone on November 9th, 2016, and in the following tormenting hours which have since turned into a basket full of deplorable days, the question remained: What shall we, the majority of voters, do now?
+And before the sun shone on November 9, 2016, and in the following tormenting hours that have since turned into a basket full of deplorable days, the question remained: What shall we, the majority of voters, do now?

-I have never before wanted to be a single cell amoeba, but on November 9th, 2016, in the unforgiving predawn hours I actually prayed to be transfigured into just that.
+I have never before wanted to be a single-cell amoeba, but on November 9, 2016, in the unforgiving predawn hours I actually prayed to be transfigured into just that.
 So that I could avoid the question: What shall we, the majority, do now?

 Delirium tremens (the DTs) would be my only hope of avoiding the question.
-Its rapid onset of confusion would provide me an excuse, an actual acute ailment, and mommy would write me a note: “Please excuse Johnny from participating and from giving a shit.
+Its rapid onset of confusion would provide me an excuse, an actual acute ailment, and Mommy would write me a note: “Please excuse Johnny from participating and from giving a shit.
 He is sick and is refusing to take his medicine.
-He’s refusing 21-year old single malt scotch.
+He’s even refusing twenty-one-year-old single malt scotch.
 I’m worried about him.”
-But even the drinking man’s archenemy would not allow me to be sidelined from the righteous fight before us; the majority of voters who did not elect the Orange Monster.
+But even the drinking man’s archenemy would not allow me to be sidelined from the righteous fight before us: resisting being assimilated into Trump’s America.
+Always remember that the majority of voters did not elect the Orange Monster.

 I have always threatened “those” who have clawed their way into my inner circle that someday I would write.
-My irrefutable excuse when pushed by “those” to write was always: ahem, I haven’t found my muse.
+My irrefutable excuse when pushed by “those” to write was always: Ahem, I haven’t found my muse.
 That always left “those” looking at me with expressionless faces.
 Like I was some kind of a contradiction.
-Like I was a paradox of my own verbal words.
+Like I was a paradox of my own words.
 That just maybe I was a closeted abolitionist of the printed word.
-Like I was a single cell amoeba . . .
+Like I was a single-cell amoeba . . .

-“And I saw one of his heads as if it had been mortally wounded, and his deadly wound was healed.
+“And I saw one of his heads as if it had been mortally wounded [“grab ’em by the pussy”], and his deadly wound was healed.
 And all the world marveled and followed the beast.
-And they worshiped the dragon which gave power unto the beast: and they worshiped the beast, saying, ‘who is like unto the beast?
+And they worshiped the dragon [Mitch McConnell] which gave power unto the beast: and they [the Republican faithful] worshiped the beast, saying, ‘who is like unto the beast?
 Who is able to make war with him?’
-And he was given a mouth speaking great things and blasphemies, and he was given authority to continue for forty-two months.”
+And he was given a mouth [the Oval Office] speaking great things and blasphemies [make America great again], and he was given authority [the presidency] to continue for forty-[eight] months.”

-We’re all alone now.
-Isolated.
+We’re all alone now—you and I—who care about unity and America’s promise of inclusion.
+They have isolated us.
 It is us against them.
-We must muster the strength to overcome that self-fulfilling prophesy.
+We must muster the strength to overcome the self-fulfilling prophecies within Revelation.
 We must find a way to not let hate win.
 To not be sidelined.
 To not be diminished.
 To not be marginalized.
 To not be silenced.
-To not fade away into our own corners of self-concerns.
+To not fade away into our own corners of self-concern.
 In the words of General Douglas MacArthur:

-At this hour, we are in the streets: striking, screaming, crying, resisting the coming dog-days of doom.
-And the Orange Monster has flipped 180-degrees and has said that some parts of Obama Care are good, and has said that “He [Obama] is a very good man.”
+At this hour, we are in the streets: striking, screaming, crying, resisting the coming dog days of doom.
+And the Orange Monster has flipped-flopped 180 degrees and is attempting to appease.
 Beware!
 Beware!
 “Watch out for false prophets.
 They come to you in sheep’s clothing, but inwardly they are ferocious wolves” (Matthew 7:15).

-Now, “Stop kidding, will ya, and make us some drinks!”
+“Now stop kidding, will ya, and make us some drinks!”

 Copyright © 2016 – Hunting For Thompson – All Rights Reserved